mching/old_pages/_posts/2016-07-14-Reverse_in_parking_in_Hawaii_and_California.md

 ## Discussion
 It wasn’t even close.
-The observed data support the hypothesis that Hawaii drivers like to reverse into stalls much more than California drivers.
+The observed data supported the hypothesis that Hawaii drivers like to reverse into stalls much more than California drivers.
 The effect size was dramatic, with more than 3 times more cars reversed in Hawaii than California.

 The reason for this behavior is unknown but there is much online speculation about it.
 The [Hawaii Driver Manual, page 64](https://hidot.hawaii.gov/highways/files/2015/11/mvso-HawaiiDrivers-Manual09.2015.pdf) recommends reversing in so that drivers can enter traffic in a forward direction.
 However, this appears to be mainly about entering a roadway rather than a parking lot lane.